-They live under conditions different from the Indians, and a great attempt has been made to assimilate them into modern ways of life [sic!] and so on.
-They are not the same type of wards [of the federal government] as Indians are, and the over-all conditions are sufficiently different that it would appear to be the proper thing to do ... to have them included in the northern administration of this department."45 Winters understood the general thrust and direction of recent policy initiatives, but he was occasionally seized an opportunity for headlines, especially when the Conservative government under John Diefenbaker made northern development a campaign theme in 1958,46 or when the entire House of Commons Standing Committee on Indian Affairs and Northern Development flew to Resolute in 1969 to rendezvous with the American experimental oil tanker, SS Manhattan.47 Especially as time went on, parliamentary debates could expose some southern Canadians to the injustice and inefficiency of contemporary Arctic governance.
-This is especially evident in the 1960s, when more politicians became knowledgeable and the federal riding in the Northwest Territories elected an articulate and anti-bureaucratic Métis veteran of the Northern Administration, Gene Rheaume, who knew the shortcomings of the Administration at first hand.48 Rheaume's intervention earned enough support to block dividing the NWT, a bipartisan initiative that he believes was designed to prolong indefinitely the colonial restrictions on the Eastern Arctic, which Ottawa was gradually loosening in the more developed the Mackenzie District.49
+They live under conditions different from the Indians, and a great attempt has been made to assimilate them into modern ways of life and so on.
+They are not the same type of wards [of the federal government] as Indians are, and the over-all conditions are sufficiently different that it would appear to be the proper thing to do.... to have them included in the northern administration of this department."

+Winters understood the general thrust and direction of recent policy initiatives, but he was not reliable on details.
+Politicians, however, occasionally seized an opportunity for headlines, especially when the Conservative government under John Diefenbaker made northern development a campaign theme in 1958, or when the entire House of Commons Standing Committee on Indian Affairs and Northern Development flew to Resolute in 1969 to rendezvous with the American experimental oil tanker, SS Manhattan.
+Especially as time went on, parliamentary debates could expose some southern Canadians to the injustice and inefficiency of contemporary Arctic governance.
+This is especially evident in the 1960s, when more politicians became knowledgeable and the federal riding in the Northwest Territories elected an articulate and anti-bureaucratic Métis veteran of the Northern Administration, Gene Rheaume, who knew the shortcomings of the Administration first-hand.
+Rheaume's intervention earned enough